broadinstitute/gnomad-blog/content/posts/2020-11-gnomad-v3-1-mitochondrial-dna-variants.md

 ### Acknowledgments

-We thank Heidi Rhem and Mark Daly for gnomAD leadership; Sebastian Schoenherr for assistance in understanding Haplocheck; Konrad Karczewski for reviewing the code for callset assembly and annotation; Kiran Garimella for assistance in understanding NUMTs with long-read data; David Thorburn, John Christodoulou, and members of their labs for their feedback on displaying mtDNA variants on the browser.
+We thank Heidi Rehm and Mark Daly for gnomAD leadership; Sebastian Schoenherr for assistance in understanding Haplocheck; Konrad Karczewski for reviewing the code for callset assembly and annotation; Kiran Garimella for assistance in understanding NUMTs with long-read data; David Thorburn, John Christodoulou, and members of their labs for their feedback on displaying mtDNA variants on the browser.
 This work was supported in part by a Broad Institute Scientific Projects to Accelerate Research and Collaboration (SPARC) grant.